 13. Rational Equations: Practice Problems

 Mario and Bill own a local carwash and have several complex tasks that they must use rational equations to solve for an answer.
 Enjoy learning how they solve these equations to help them with some of their day-to-day tasks.

 14. Solving Rational Inequalities

-Rational inequalities show up often in areas such as engineering, medicine, and finance.
-This lesson will use a real life example to demonstrate a step-by-step process used to solve these types of inequalities.
+Rational inequalities often show up in areas such as engineering, medicine, and finance.
+This lesson will use a real-life example to demonstrate the step-by-step process used to solve these types of inequalities.